-Having a list also makes it easier for you to schedule your tasks in your calendar and set those tasks as recurring items.
+Having a list also makes it easier for you to ad scheduling your tasks in your calendar and set those tasks as recurring items.
 Having a to-do list is great, but if you don’t also schedule your tasks you’re likely to skip important things.

-Running a PPC ad campaign takes a lot of work and isn’t really suited as a one-person job.
-If you want big results from your PPC ads, you need a team to manage your campaigns.
+Running a PPC campaign takes a lot of work and isn’t really suited as a one-person job.
+If you want big results from your PPC ads, you need a team to manage your PPC campaign.

-We work with businesses in a variety of industries to create effective PPC ad campaigns that drive leads and sales.
-We’ll not only create effective ad copy, but we’ll also optimize your landing pages.
+We work with businesses in a variety of industries to create effective PPC campaigns that drive leads and sales.
+We’ll not only create effective ad copy, but we’ll also optimize your landing pages with effective ad copy.
 This is where most people get PPC ads wrong.
-A high click through rate is only worthwhile when your landing pages convert.
+A high click-through rate is only worthwhile when your landing pages convert.
 We’ll make sure your CTR improves along with your landing page conversions.

 If you’re ready to take your PPC campaigns to the next level, get in touch with us and tell us about your goals.
 We’d love to help you generate the impressive results you’re after.